is-120-winter-2023/css-fonts-button/README.md

 - CSS contains `.button` style declaration
 - CSS contains `.button:hover` style declaration

-_When you are ready for you assignment to be graded, submit a link to your Github repo on Learning Suite for the **CSS Fonts and a Button** assignmemt_
+_When you are ready for you assignment to be graded, submit a link to your Github repo on Learning Suite for the **CSS Fonts and a Button** assignment_